ibm-s390-linux/s390-tools/README.md

    arbitrary files.
 It works even when the size of the actual file content is not known beforehand (e.g. FIFOs, sysfs files).

+ * netboot:
+   Provides simple tools to create a binary that can be used to implement simple network boot setups following the PXELINUX conventions.

 For more information refer to the following publications:

   * "Device Drivers, Features, and Commands" chapter "Useful Linux commands"